[Last Updated: 29 April 2017]

 The manner in which Joe’s death occurred – as detailed by the book didn’t make much sense to me at all if that’s the way it happened.

 WHAT?
 That makes no sense at all.
-I think everyone in their right mind would rip that snake right off the finger – breaking all his teeth – and not feel too badly about it, and, stay alive.
-Joe was well aware that this was the snake with the most toxic venom outside of Australia.
+I think everyone in their right mind would rip that snake right off the finger – breaking all the krait’s teeth – and not feel too badly about it, and, stay alive.
+Joe was well aware that this was the snake with the most toxic terrestrial snake venom outside of Australia.
+Is that really what happened?

 So, I wasn’t too impressed with the book.
-I’m sorry I spent money on it when I could have bought a small pizza instead.
 I’m glad I read it, but I wish it was free.
 I’ve read it three times now to see what all I could get out of it.
 Pretty good for a book that I thought could be much better!

 Did you like the book, or no?